United States Postal Service: Loans

+DeJoy reform

 In May 2020, the Board of Governors of the United States Postal Service appointed Louis DeJoy as Postmaster General.
 DeJoy was the first appointee in two decades to come from outside the postal service.
 Prior to the appointment, he was the founder and CEO of the logistics and freight company New Breed Logistics and was a major Republican Party donor and fundraiser for Donald Trump.

 DeJoy immediately began taking measures to reduce costs, such as banning overtime and extra trips to deliver mail.
 While DeJoy admitted that these measures were causing delays in mail delivery, he said they would eventually improve service.

+Elections influence

 More than 600 high-speed mail sorting machines were scheduled to be dismantled and removed from postal facilities, raising concerns that mailed ballots for the November 3 election might not reach election offices on time.
 Mail collection boxes were removed from the streets in many cities; after photos of boxes being removed were spread on social media, a postal service spokesman said they were being moved to higher traffic areas but that the removals would stop until after the election.

-The inspector general for the postal service opened an investigation into the recent changes.
-On August 16 the House of Representatives was called back from its summer recess to consider a bill rolling back all of the changes.

 On August 18, 2020, after days of heavy criticism and the day after lawsuits against the Postal Service and DeJoy personally were filed in federal court by several individuals, DeJoy announced that he would roll back all the changes until after the November election.
-He said he would reinstate overtime hours, roll back service reductions, and halt the removal of mail-sorting machines and collection boxes.
-However, 95 percent of the mail sorting machines that were planned for removal had already been removed, and according to House Speaker Nancy Pelosi, DeJoy said he has no intention of replacing them or the mail collection boxes.
+He said he would reinstate overtime hours and roll back service reductions.
+However, 95% of the mail sorting machines that were planned for removal had already been removed.
 On December 27, 2020, the Consolidated Appropriations Act of 2021 forgave the previous $10 billion loan.